sjsutanto/Dryhazards/README.md

 # Dryhazards
-This repository contains the scripts to reproduce the content of the dry hazard paper: Sutanto, S. J., Vitolo, C., Di Napoli, C., D’Andrea, M., and Van Lanen, H. A. J.: Heatwaves, drought, and wildfires: exploring compound and cascading events of dry hazards at the pan-European scale, Environment International, 134, https://doi.org/10.1016/j.envint.2019.105276, 2019
+This repository contains the scripts to reproduce the content of the dry hazard paper:
+Sutanto, S. J., Vitolo, C., Di Napoli, C., D’Andrea, M., and Van Lanen, H. A. J.: Heatwaves, drought, and wildfires: exploring compound and cascading events of dry hazards at the pan-European scale, Environment International, 134, https://doi.org/10.1016/j.envint.2019.105276, 2019

-Datasets: Sutanto, Samuel.
+Datasets:
+Sutanto, Samuel, Vitolo, Claudia, & Di Napoli, Claudia.
 (2022).
 Data used in the paper: Heatwaves, droughts, and fires: Exploring compound and cascading dry T hazards at the pan-European scale [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.7451196

 1. Dry_hazards_Newmodel.pro: script to calculate the single hazard hotspots and compound hazard hotspots.
 The number and duration of cascading events are also calculated.
 The datasets are available.
 2. Dry_hazards_Newmodel_7days.pro: same script as Dry_hazards_Newmodel.pro but combine two events if there are 7 days without hazard in between into one event.
 The datasets are available.